AtlegangR/justplaying/README.md

 # justplaying
-checking and learning if i can create a repoasitory
+checking and learning if i can create a repository